palomakop/palomakop.tv-11ty/src/now.md

 ### Currently reading

-*Divine Cities* Trilogy - Robert Jackson Bennett
+Just finished the *Divine Cities* Trilogy by Robert Jackson Bennett
-(Currently on Book 3: *City of Miracles*)
+(I really enjoyed it, not sure what to read next yet)

 ### Recently watched

-*The Usual Suspects* (1995)
+Alienoid: Return to the Future (2024)

 ### Current status

-- Working my new job as an artist/fabrication assistant
+- Working as an artist assistant & fabricator
 - Writing in my {% extLink "digital journal" "https://journal.palomakop.tv" %} (running on a raspberry pi in my house)
+- Working on various woodworking and home improvement projects